 It’s best to keep the higher end of your pressure setting for the main body of the car and use a lower psi on more fragile areas like windows, tires, and lights.

-The same can be said for areas where there are rubber seals, as a higher pressure of water leads to an increased risk of water getting into your car and ruining the upholstery (we weren’t cleaning the inside until later, check out car vacuums here).
+The same can be said for areas where there are rubber seals, as a higher pressure of water leads to an increased risk of water getting into your car and ruining the upholstery (I’m not cleaning the inside until later, check out car vacuums here).

 What nozzles are best for cleaning your car?